FBGFi/WebWorkshop/README.md

 # WebWorkshop
-Repo for LAB Web Workshop course
+Repo for LAB Web Workshop course.

+Purpose for the project is to build a mobile app using React Native in order to provide easily accessible information for competitors in a sports event.

 Versions: